-This is a guest post by Travis Lee.
+This article is contributed by Travis Lee.

 If you don’t know how successful Facebook can be for business marketing, you probably don’t run a business.
 Millions of companies – from the most recognizable brands in the world to the smallest corner stores in the smallest communities – have flocked to Facebook in hopes of harnessing some of its magic.
 The direct line of communication that it creates between you and your customers and potential customers is invaluable.

-This is a guest post by Kay Winders.
+This article is contributed by Kay Winders

 Infographics have become very popular in the last couple of years.
 They offer fun and interesting new ways to present useful information for your readers, and they can help you to grow your site in a number of ways.
 Whether you design your own infographics (or pay someone else to design them) or you just share infographics that others have created, infographics are a powerful tool to use on your site.
 Continue reading